How To Write A Song: That Will Make You Better

 • Nature: Watch nature's beauty and draw inspiration from it, whether it's a sunset, a storm, or a peaceful forest.

-• Books and Movies: You can draw your favorite book or movie stories.
-Consider what it is in those themes that resonates with you.
+• Books and Movies: You can draw your favourite book or movie stories.
+Consider what it is in those themes that resonate with you.

 • Art and Photography: Visually creative works can even inspire new ideas and emotions.
-So, visit an art gallery or explore online galleries to get some ideas.
+So, visit an art gallery or explore online galleries for ideas.

 • Other Songs: Listen to inspiring music and try to learn it.
 Focus on song, melody, sound, and musical arrangement.
 Model.